-Whether you’ve sprained your ankle playing football or stumbling in a pair of new high heels, Dr. Floyd Pacheco, Jr. of Sandia Foot and Ankle in Albuquerque, New Mexico, can help.
+Whether you’ve sprained your ankle playing football or stumbling in a pair of new high heels, Sandia Foot and Ankle in Albuquerque, New Mexico, can help.
 Call or book an appointment online for a complete evaluation and course of treatment for your ankle injury.

 Your ankle usually starts to swell immediately and may also bruise.
 It is tender to touch and hurts when moved.
 If your sprain is more severe, you may hear or feel a tear, pop or snap.
 Your pain is probably severe at first.
 You most likely are unable to walk or even put weight on your foot.